Cheikh Anta Diop: Early life

-Born in Thieytou, Diourbel Region, Senegal, Diop belonged to an aristocratic Muslim Wolof family in Senegal where he was educated in a traditional Islamic school.
+Born in Thieytou, Diourbel Region, Senegal on 29 December 1923, Diop belonged to an aristocratic Muslim Wolof family in Senegal where he was educated in a traditional Islamic school.
 Diop's family was part of the Mouride brotherhood, the only independent Muslim fraternity in Africa according to Diop.
 He obtained the colonial equivalent of the metropolitan French baccalauréat in Senegal before moving to Paris to study for a degree.

 Studies in Paris

 In 1946, at the age of 23, Diop went to Paris to study.
 He initially enrolled to study higher mathematics, but then enrolled to study philosophy in the Faculty of Arts of the University of Paris.
 He gained his first degree (licence) in philosophy in 1948, then enrolled in the Faculty of Sciences, receiving two diplomas in chemistry in 1950.

 In 1948 Diop edited with Madeleine Rousseau, a professor of art history, a special edition of the journal Musée vivant, published by the Association populaire des amis des musées (APAM).
 APAM had been set up in 1936 by people on the political left wing to bring culture to wider audiences.
 The special edition of the journal was on the occasion of the centenary of the abolition of slavery in the French colonies and aimed to present an overview of issues in contemporary African culture and society.
 Diop contributed an article to the journal: "Quand pourra-t-on parler d'une renaissance africaine" (When we will be able to speak of an African Renaissance?).
 He examined various fields of artistic creation, with a discussion of African languages, which, he said, would be the sources of regeneration in African culture.
 He proposed that African culture should be rebuilt on the basis of ancient Egypt, in the same way that European culture was built upon the legacies of ancient Greece and Rome.

-In 1949, Diop registered a proposed title for a Doctor of Letters thesis, "The Cultural Future of African thought," under the direction of Professor Gaston Bachelard.
-In 1951 he registered a second thesis title "Who were the pre-dynastic Egyptians" under Professor Marcel Griaule.
+In 1949, Diop registered a proposed title for a Doctor of Letters thesis, "The Cultural Future of African thought", under the direction of Professor Gaston Bachelard.
+In 1951, he registered a second thesis title "Who were the pre-dynastic Egyptians" under Professor Marcel Griaule.